-We're also continuing to support biological methanation research at Aarhus University, Denmark, which explores the production of synthetic methane for storage in the existing gas grid.
-In this process, bacteria consumes both hydrogen produced from excess renewable energy and captured carbon dioxide to produce methane, the principal component of natural gas.
-Methane produced from renewables is a versatile energy carrier that can be used as a fuel source in households, industry, and transportation.
+We're also continuing to support biological methanation research at Aarhus University in Denmark, which explores the production of synthetic methane for storage in the existing gas grid.
+In this process, bacteria consume both hydrogen produced from excess renewable energy and captured carbon dioxide to produce methane, the principal component of natural gas.
+Methane produced from renewables is a versatile energy carrier that can be used as a fuel source in households, industry and transport.

-Apple-created renewable sources account for about 90 percent of the renewable electricity that our facilities use.
+Apple-created renewable sources account for about 90 per cent of the renewable electricity that our facilities use.